ricky-boebel/yup-capstone/README.md

 **What are the determinants of student success at Yup?
 How do we communicate these to customers(educators and parents)?**

+##Navigating the Repository
+Unfortunately, due to user privacy constraints I am not able to provide data related to the project.
+You can view my EDA, data processing and modeling files [within the "code" folder above](https://github.com/ricky-boebel/yup-capstone/tree/master/code).
+Note that due to package constraints some of the project used python while R was used for the mixed effects modeling.

 ## Data Overview

 ### Session level